-Download a 18MB pdf of our full US catalog.
+Download our full US catalog.
 To receive one current US Rifton catalog by mail, click the request button below.
 Or call customer service at 800-571-8198.

 Sign up to receive regular updates from our blog to help you provide better care and improve outcomes for the people with disabilities you work with.

 At Rifton, "Made in the USA"is more than a catchphrase– it’s our commitment to value.